This article was updated on January 14th, 2024

 What if my dog has diarrhea at night, but everything else seems normal?

-If your dog isn’t showing any other signs besides nighttime diarrhea, check their diet.
+Check your dog’s diet if they aren’t showing any other signs besides nighttime diarrhea.
 If you have recently changed food without gradually transitioning him or have started a new medication, that is the most likely culprit.
 If your pup likes to inhale everything in his environment, that may be another likely cause.

 Vomiting and diarrhea at the same time often indicate that something is wrong with the digestive tract.
 This could be anything from eating something he shouldn’t have to a change in diet to an illness.
 If a dog isn’t showing lethargy and is still eating normally, monitoring for a day or two is usually fine.
 However, if he is showing any other signs, he should be seen by a vet.

 For more ideas on how to stop dog diarrhea at night, check out these 8 Easy Tips from a Vet.